Colleges struggle with soaring student demand for counseling

 Since 2014, the number of students receiving mental health treatment at those schools has grown by 35%, while total enrollment grew just 5%.
 By last year, nearly 1 in 10 students were coming for help, but the number of licensed counselors changed little, from an average of 16 to 19 over five years.

-On some campuses, that amounts to one counselor for every 4,000 students.
+On some campuses, that amounts to one counselor for every 4,000 students, including at Utah Valley University.
 An industry accrediting group suggests a minimum of one counselor per 1,500 students, but few of the 39 universities met that benchmark.

+When Ashtyn Aure checked in at the mental health clinic at Utah Valley last year, she was suffering anxiety attacks and had not slept for days.
+Her mind kept returning to past traumas.
+When she asked to see a counselor, a staff member told her the wait list stretched for months.
+She left without getting help.

+“I was so obviously distressed, and that was the place I was supposed to go.
+What do you do after that?
+Do you go to the hospital?
+Do you phone a friend?” said Aure, 25, who graduated this year.

 At most universities, students contemplating suicide or otherwise in crisis are offered help right away.
 Others are asked to schedule an appointment.
 For cases that are not urgent, the wait can range from hours to months, depending on the time of year and the design of the clinic.

+“We quickly realized that there were a lot of people on campus who believed in what we were doing and had had their own experiences,” said Garrett Mogge, a junior who helped organize the effort.
+“Thirty days can be a long time.
+And once you get there, it’s too late for some people.”

-University of Maryland officials said the campaign revealed a need to raise awareness about same-day crisis services available on campus.
-The school also has hired additional counselors.
+Officials at the University of Maryland said the campaign showed there was a need to raise awareness about same-day crisis services available on campus.
+The school also has hired additional counselors since the campaign began.

-Other schools that have received student petitions to improve counseling include Michigan State, Louisiana State and Columbia and Cornell universities.
+Other schools that have received student petitions to improve counseling include Michigan State, Louisiana State, Columbia and Cornell universities.

+For cases that are not urgent, some argue that waiting isn’t necessarily bad — and could even lead to better outcomes.

+A recent study found greater reductions in anxiety and depression at clinics that focus on providing students counseling at regular intervals, a system that might mean waiting for a therapist’s caseload to open.
+That practice was compared with clinics that offer quick initial help but cannot always provide routine follow-up treatment.

 The rising demand for campus mental health care has been attributed to an array of factors.
 Stigma around the issue has faded, encouraging more students to get help.
 Disorders that once prevented students from going to college are no longer seen as a barrier.
 Some people believe social media fuels anxiety, while others say today’s students simply have more trouble coping with stress.